 Relying on what worked before

-As the saying goes, “this is the way it’s always been done” and “if it ain’t broke, don’t fix it”.
+As the saying goes, “This is the way it’s always been done” and “If it ain’t broke, don’t fix it”.
 Which can be pretty terrible advice.
 Just because something worked before to fix a problem, doesn’t mean it’ll work again.
 For example, what might work for me might not work for someone else.

 When I had to overcome my negative intrusive thoughts that would fuel my psychosis, challenging the thoughts is one of the most widely used methods to do that.
 However, that only made it worse for me.
 The method that did work for me was to not engage with my thoughts at all and to not try to suppress those thoughts, either.
 Therefore, remember to be flexible with problem-solving and avoid using our brain’s lazy energy-saving shortcuts.